edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 Since disabling the Secret Store also disables the API Gateway, the service endpoint will no longer be accessible from other systems.
 They will be still accessible on the local machine for demonstration and testing.

-If you really need to make an insecure service accessible remotely, the Service ServerBindAddr of each service needs be changed to the IP address of that networking interface on the local machine.
+If you really need to make an insecure service accessible remotely, set the bind address of the service to the IP address of that networking interface on the local machine.
 If you trust all your interfaces and want the services to accept connections from all, set it to `0.0.0.0`.

 After disabling the Secret Store, the external services should be configured such that they don't attempt to initialize the security.
-For this purpose, [EDGEX_SECURITY_SECRET_STORE](../../microservices/configuration/CommonEnvironmentVariables/#edgex_security_secret_store) global environment variable should be set to false, using the corresponding snap option: `config.edgex-security-secret-store`.
+For this purpose, [EDGEX_SECURITY_SECRET_STORE](../../microservices/configuration/CommonEnvironmentVariables/#edgex_security_secret_store) should be set to false, using the corresponding snap option: `config.edgex-security-secret-store`.

 ### Managing services
 [managing services]: #managing-services